MOVIE thEATer • Snack ordering app

 Next Steps

-• Add more payment options.
+• Users also wanted to add more payment options.

-• Create the missing screens
+• Create the missing screens.